Delivery

 Where Construction Management Fits

 Construction Management is a strong fit when the owner has clear operating objectives and the project team needs a practical way to translate those objectives into a buildable sequence.
-In and around Katy, that usually means work involving multi-phase developments, corporate capital projects, and industrial reinvestment programs with a schedule that has to stay honest under real field conditions.
+In and around Katy, that usually means work involving premium residential properties with managed full concrete scope, multi-phase commercial development concrete programs, and active industrial and commercial sites requiring phased concrete delivery with a schedule that has to stay honest under real field conditions.

 What Construction Management Includes